Failing forward?! Whatever does that mean? Especially in the context of a university?!

+Despite knowing the value of having a good relationship to failure, I had to check myself.
 When I got the request to speak to all the incoming students at UC Berkeley on Failing Forward last month, I got up close and personal with my fears… and my own message.
 Would I be able to pull it off?
 Does what I have to say matter to 10,000+ incoming students??
+What if I… failed?!

-My concern was not unfounded.
+The concern I was feeling was not unfounded.
 This is a big, and NEW, important topic for Cal.
-A university that prides itself on its excellence now asks students to fail??
-Pretty noteworthy – so much so the news even picked up on what a few professors and I had to say about it: http://www.mercurynews.com/2017/08/18/uc-berkeley-wants-students-to-know-its-ok-to-fail/
+A university that prides itself on its excellence now asks students to fail.
+Pretty noteworthy.
+So much so the news even picked up on what a few professors and I had to say about it: http://www.mercurynews.com/2017/08/18/uc-berkeley-wants-students-to-know-its-ok-to-fail/

 So instead, here it is.
 If you find yourself retreating from opportunities for fear of failure, I welcome you to consider my message to this year’s incoming class.